 So, Atlanta.
 Why oh why do I love thee?
-Below are some reasons why:
+It’s complicated.

 I didn’t love Atlanta enough to stay in GA forever, since I have been gone for over 16 years.
 But I love the place for better or worse.
 It’s skyline and architecture thrill me.
 The path onto Peachtree from the beginning at 75 downtown, to the end in Buckhead.
 And Midtown, the obvious middle with so much history, beauty and splendor.
 I never tire of you.
 Well I at least enjoy visiting you every now and then.